Carol Kramer: Early life

 Carol Kramer was born in New York City on May 3, 1943, to Aaron Kramer and Katherine Kolodny Kramer.
 Aaron Kramer was a professor of English at Dowling College and a poet, and her mother, Katherine Kramer, was a social worker.
-Kramer attended the High School of Music and Art before completing a B.A. at City University of New York in 1964.
+Kramer attended the High School of Music and Art before completing a B.A. at City College of New York in 1964.
 Kramer started her graduate studies in archaeology at the University of Chicago, but after a year, transferred to the University of Pennsylvania.

 As a graduate student, Kramer developed interests in spatial organization and participated in excavations of archaeological sites in Godin Tepe and She Gabi, Iran.
 Kramer received her Ph.D. from the University of Pennsylvania in 1971.
 Her doctoral dissertation was titled, “The Habur Ware Ceramic Assemblage of Northern Mesopotamia: An Analysis of its Distribution.”

-In the 1960s-1970s, Kramer was briefly married to Christopher Hamlin who was also a graduate student at the University of Pennsylvania.
+In the 1960s–1970s, Kramer was briefly married to Christopher Hamlin who was also a graduate student at the University of Pennsylvania.
 And so some sources related to her life, including some of her own publications, refer to her as Carol Hamlin if they were published during the 1960s and 1970s.